tfpauly/per-app-networking-considerations/draft-per-app-networking-considerations.md

 - APN6
 - Network tokens
 - Slicing in 3GPP 5G networks
-- Explicit application selection of a given PVD {{?RFC8801}}
+- Explicit application selection of a given Provisioning Domain (PvD) {{?RFC8801}}

-# Open Internet considerations
+# Open Internet implications

-In certain regulatory regimes, networks that provide general Internet access may not be permitted to discriminate between traffic sent to or from different lawful applications or websites, or such discrimination may be prohibited if commercially based.
+In certain regulatory regions, networks that provide general Internet access may not be permitted to discriminate between traffic sent to or from different lawful applications or websites, or such discrimination may be prohibited if commercially based.
 In a situation where the network operator has influence on the implementation of the user host (e.g., mobile networks where the handset is sold by the carrier), the device may be able to implement network policies directly, and thus may be impacted by neutrality considerations.

 Neutrality concerns can be addressed by providing user control over assignment of particular applications to the particular network resources available to that user.
 Further, network neutrality implications may be reduced or avoided in some jurisdictions if the differential treatment occurs between different classes of traffic with different network requirements (e.g., bandwidth-intensive traffic vs. low-latency traffic) as opposed to between different applications with similar network requirements, and thus, by ensuring that the mechanism used to communicate requests to the network only specifies traffic classes and not individual applications.

-# Privacy considerations
+# Privacy implications

 IETF guidance to avoid pervasive monitoring {{?RFC7258}} is for network protocols to expose as little information as possible.
 Some of the proposed technologies for application signalling rely on the application exposing its identity to the network so that the network can then implement appropriate policies.
 This may provide the network with much more information than is needed to implement the desired behaviour.
 Information about which users are using specific applications, or visiting certain destinations, and when, can be highly privacy-sensitive.